 3. Lotus Root Salad

-When I first saw this dish on the menu, the incorporation of ‘lotus’ is so symbolic to yoga that it automatically won my heart over.
+When I first saw this dish on the menu, the incorporation of ‘lotus’ is so symbolic of yoga that it automatically won my heart over.
 However, it did seem very unusual for me to be eating part of a lotus plant, as the lotus is such an important flower in Buddhism.
 For those of you who have not yet had the pleasure of tasting it, I will not give too much away, but it has a slightly bitter taste with a crispy texture when eaten raw in salads.
 Did you know that lotus root is exceptionally healthy too?:

 - High in vitamin C: boosts and strengthens the immune system and produces collagen for anti-aging.